dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 ![CAKE/BTC](assets/CAKEBTC.png)

-The bottom line here is, if your project's token is not useful, it is likely <span class="red">**not a good investment**</span> when compared to ETH or BTC, which should **always** be the main assets whose performance you should compare other crypto assets to.
-In markets that mostly go down, BTC is a better asset to compare them to, in markets that mostly go up, ETH would be the ideal choice.
+The bottom line here is, if your project's token is not useful, it is likely <span class="red">**not a good investment**</span> when compared to ETH or BTC.
+You want whatever project you're investing to either **match** the performance of ETH and BTC or to **outperform** them consistently.
+That's not easy, but it's possible under the right circumstances.
+We'll see more examples of this later.

-### Tokenomics
+## Tokenomics

 Tokenomics are sometimes the most important consideration to have when investing in a specific cryptocurrency or token.
-These describe how the token supply is or will be distributed, how much will users/the community get, how much the investors and developers get, how long it'll take for the token supply to be fully diluted, etc.
+These describe how the token supply will be or currently is distributed, how much the liquidity providers, users and the community will get, how much the investors and developers get, how long it'll take for the token supply to be fully diluted, etc.

 The best tokenomics will have several features: